 For twenty years before her election to the Illinois State House, Schakowsky fought for the public interest and rights of Illinois citizens.
 As Program Director of Illinois Public Action from 1976 to 1985 – the state's largest public interest organization – Schakowsky fought for energy reform and stronger protection from toxic chemicals.
 As Director of the Illinois State Council of Senior Citizens from 1985 to 1990, she organized across the state for lower cost prescription drugs and tax relief for seniors, financial protection for the spouses of nursing home residents and other benefits for the elderly.

 Jan lives in Evanston, Illinois, with her husband Robert Creamer and their two energetic rescue dogs, Franklin and Eleanor (Frankie and Ellie for short).
-She has three children, Ian, Mary, and stepdaughter Lauren Travers, and six grandchildren, Izzy, Eve, Lucy, William, Aidan and Alice.
+She has three children, Ian, Mary, and stepdaughter Lauren Travers, and six grandchildren, Isaac, Eve, Lucy, William, Aidan and Alice.
 She graduated from the University of Illinois in 1965 with a B.S. in Elementary Education.